aaronbieber/blog/content/posts/what-ive-learned-from-20-000-php-files/index.md

 +++
-title = "what ive learned from 20 000 php files" date = "2015-07-14T08:05:19-04:00"
+title = "what i've learned from 20,000 PHP files" date = "2015-07-14T08:05:19-04:00"
 +++